DevZero Logo

 Setting up an EKS cluster

-Deploying the Helm Charts
+Deploying the Data Plane

 Update your kube-config file to connect to the EKS cluster: